 Don’t mistake flowers that are easy to grow with flowers that don’t require lots of care.
 A great example of this is marigolds.
 Marigolds are one of the easiest flowers to grow, but not necessarily low maintenance, as they require lots of deadheading in order to keep them looking good.

 When you start thinking about creating a low maintenance garden and which plants to select, be sure to stay away from plants that are described as “invasive,” “vigorous spreaders” or “aggressive.”
+See Plants Not to Grow In Your Garden (Even if they Are Free).
 You definitely don’t want to have to deal with cleaning out a bunch of weedy plants in a few years when all you want is low maintenance.

-In making up this list of Low Maintenance Flowers, I kept to flowers:
+In making up this list of Low Maintenance Flowers, I kept to flowers that:

-- flowers that will survive a wee bit of neglect,
+- will survive a wee bit of neglect,

-- flowers that are not prone to pest problems or diseases.
+- are not prone to pest problems or diseases.

 Keep in mind that Perennials are the backbone, so to speak, of a Low Maintenance Flower Bed, because they come back every year.
 Annual flowers, on the other hand, have to be replanted every year, but are great for adding constant color throughout the growing season.